minecraftserverorg/MinecraftServers/README.md

 ProtocolSupport - https://github.com/minecraftserverorg/ProtocolSupport - A plugin that allows minecraft players to connect to a server using 1.4.7 - 1.12.2 on a 1.12.2 server

+## Misc

+ServerBuilder - https://github.com/josephworks/serverbuilder - Builds you a minecraft server using shell script